Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

-It can be checked that after the 6-th Bob accomplishing the task of RSP, even a sharp measurement by Bob$^{7}$ can achieve a maximum of 0.72 as the value of average RSP-fidelity.
-This shows that it is not possible for Bob$^{7}$ onwards to execute the task with the required quantum fidelity.
-Hence, at most 6 Bobs are able to sequentially manifest the task of RSP under the given framework. \end{proof}

 It may be noted that the average fidelity of the i-th state produced by Bob$^i$ at Alice's side reduces with the sharpness of the i-th measurement.
-The minimum of $\lambda_i \forall i$ is required to obtain the maximum number of possible Bobs in the given framework, which we aim to figure out in different contexts.
+Here the minimum of $\lambda_i \forall i$ plays an important role to obtain the maximum number of possible Bobs in the given framework, which we aim to figure out in different contexts.
 If one considers sharpness parameters higher than the minimum value, then the number of Bobs sharing the task of RSP will be lower than the maximum number of Bobs derived in our work.
 The range of sharpness parameters, i.e., $(\lambda_i)_{\min} < \lambda_i \leq 1$ are defined corresponding to the range of average RSP-fidelity $\frac{3}{4} < f_{av}^{AB^i} \leq 1$.
-The minimum of sharpness parameters, $(\lambda_i)_{\min}$ correspond to $f_{av}^{AB^i}$ tending to $\frac{3}{4}$.
+The minimum of sharpness parameters, $(\lambda_i)_{\min}$ correspond to $f_{av}^{AB^i}$ tending to $\frac{3}{4}$ which implies a negligible amount of quantum advantage in the RSP-protocol and becomes difficult to test in practice.
 Hence, by fixing $f_{av}^{AB^i}$ at a higher value, the minimum of $\lambda_i$ will be higher, and a lesser number of Bobs will be able to accomplish RSP.
+Nonetheless, if we fix the number of sequential Bobs to be 6, then the Bobs can optimally achieve the average RSP-fidelity of 0.764, as presented in the third column of Table \ref{tab:t1}, where the quantum advantage is not negligible.
+The experimental viability of such a protocol may become clearer with further robustness analysis.
+On the other hand, even a negligible quantum superiority can not be attained on average by fixing 7 number of Bobs in a sequence and by applying the same approach to calculate the average RSP-fidelity for all of them.

+It may be pertinent to note here that since the bound on the number of Bobs depends on the classical strategy with respect to which the quantum advantage is manifested, various other contexts may be studied to realize the bound under dissimilar frameworks.
+For example, when the classical bound on the RSP-fidelity is defined based on a different strategy under special circumstances~\cite{Horodecki14}, by comparing it with the quantum strategy, it may be observed that at most 3 sequential Bobs can achieve success in the task of preparing remote states from the equatorial circle of the Bloch sphere (see Appendix \ref{AA}).